AurelienPREVOST/AngularAdvancedApp/README.md

-/!\ Must be use with this repo, clone it and launch it on localhost:3000. light Db inside (JSON):
+/!\ Must be used with this back-end repo, clone it and launch it on localhost:3000. light Db inside (JSON):
 https://github.com/OpenClassrooms-Student-Center/angular-advanced-backend